-Garrett E. Moran, PhD, serves as the Project Director of the Academy.
+Garrett E. Moran, Ph.D., serves as the Project Director of the AHRQ Academy.
 He is a Westat Vice President and Associate Director with nearly 40 years of experience in public policy, program evaluation, research, and management.
-His recent responsibilities have included key leadership roles on projects for the Agency for Healthcare Research and Quality (AHRQ), the Substance Abuse and Mental Health Services Administration (SAMHSA), the Office of the Assistant Secretary for Planning and Evaluation (OASPE), and the Centers for Medicare and Medicaid Services (CMS) within the U.S. Department of Health and Human Services (DHHS).
-His major areas of substantive expertise include public policy, health care financing, integrated healthcare delivery, healthcare reform, health information technology, and program evaluation.
+His recent responsibilities have included key leadership roles on projects for the Agency for Healthcare Research and Quality, the Substance Abuse and Mental Health Services Administration, the Office of the Assistant Secretary for Planning and Evaluation (OASPE), and the Centers for Medicare & Medicaid Services within the U.S. Department of Health and Human Services.
+His major areas of substantive expertise include public policy, health care financing, integrated health care delivery, health care reform, health information technology, and program evaluation.

 Dr. Moran is also a clinical psychologist, whose early career included several years of direct clinical work with people with behavioral health disorders.
 He has served as a consultant on health issues to governments in the United States and abroad.